Table of Contents

 Issues and Concerns Associated with the Bill

-- Issue surrounding recommendation of Selection committee: The Bill upholds the validity of the Selection Committee even if there is a vacancy or defect in constituting the Committee.
-However, of the 3 members only the post of Leader of Opposition in the Lok Sabha can be vacant.
-This means a situation can arise where before elections the selection committee will consist exclusively of ruling party.
+- Issue surrounding recommendation of Selection Committee: The Bill upholds the validity of the Selection Committee even if there is a vacancy or defect in constituting the Committee.
+However, of the 3 members, only the post of Leader of Opposition in the Lok Sabha can be vacant.
+This means a situation can arise where before elections the selection committee will consist exclusively of the ruling party.

 - Government Influence on CEC and EC Salaries: The Bill proposes equating the salaries of the Chief Election Commissioner (CEC) and Election Commissioners (ECs) with that of the Cabinet Secretary.

-- This change could potentially increase executive influence over the CEC and ECs’ salaries as Cabinet Secretary salary is determined by Government based on recommendation of Central Pay commission.
+- This change could potentially increase executive influence over the CEC and ECs’ salaries as the Cabinet Secretary’s salary is determined by the Government based on the recommendation of the Central Pay Commission.

 - Concerns with Composition of Selection Commission: The proposed Selection Committee for appointing the CEC and ECs, comprising the Prime Minister, a Cabinet Minister, and the Leader of the Opposition, raises concerns about potential government dominance in the appointment process.